NEED-BASED FINANCIAL AID APPLICATION PROCESS

 A Seminary Tuition Grant may be used for approved course work in all cross-registration agreements with other theological institutions.
 Financial assistance is not offered for course work taken under the catalogue of another institution of higher education for transfer of credit.
 Students who are enrolled in the dual degree program in social work at The University of Texas at Austin may receive financial aid through Austin Seminary only for course work taken at Austin Seminary.
 Students seeking financial aid for course work at UT Austin should contact the Office of Student Financial Services of that institution.

-Letters of appreciation to donors are required to be written by students receiving need-based Seminary Tuition Grant funds.
+Letters of appreciation to donors are required to be written by students who receive need-based Seminary Tuition Grant funds.
 Students are assigned donors during the Fall semester and must give copies of their thank you letters to the Director of Financial Aid.
 Until copies of letters have been received, Seminary Tuition Grant aid is blocked for the January, Spring and Summer terms.

-Adjustments based on: Change in projected credits – If a student’s actual credit load is determined to be less than the amount of credits for which the student was awarded aid, the Seminary Tuition Grant will be reduced proportionately.
+Change in projected credits – If a student’s actual credit load is determined to be less than the amount of credits for which the student was awarded aid, the Seminary Tuition Grant will be reduced proportionately.

 Change in student status – During the fall and spring terms, master’s-level students who drop below 12 credits will have their entire Seminary Tuition Grant for the semester canceled.
 The original tuition charges incurred for any course(s) in which the student remains registered, therefore, become unpaid and must be paid by the student.
 In addition, the dropped course(s) will be subject to the Seminary’s Tuition Grant Refund Policy.